Zhiyi-Zhang/PS-Signature-and-EL-PASSO/README.md

 make check
 ```

-By running the make check, several tests will run:
+By running the make check, a number of tests will be run:

 * Basic PS signature unit tests
   * PS signature key pair generation